fzembow/notion-db-migrations/README.md

 # notion-utils

+Useful commands to make bulk changes to Notion databases that are not possible within the UI.

-These will probably always be one-offs, so think of this more as useful starting points for further customizations / scripts that need to be run.
+Given the flexibility of Notion, these will somewhat always be one-offs, so think of these more as useful starting points for further customizations / scripts that you may need to be run.

-## Usage
+# Usage

 - Create or reuse an existing [Notion integration](https://developers.notion.com/docs/getting-started)
 - Install the dependendencies here